vguleaev/vguleaev.dev/src/content/blog/you-dont-know-nodejs.md

 In this example I encrypt `"hello world"` string using `aes-256-cbc` algorithm.
 For this we will need to create cipher by calling `createCipheriv()` function and two things **key** and **iv**.
 Both are of type `Buffer`.

 They need to be as much random as possible to prevent hacking attempts.
-Iv is an [Initialization vector](https://en.wikipedia.org/wiki/Initialization_vector) and must be specific length.
+Iv is an [Initialization vector](https://en.wikipedia.org/wiki/Initialization_vector) and must be of specific length.
 Note that AES-256 uses a 256 bits length key (32 bytes) and 128 bits iv (16 bytes).

 To decrypt string we can perform a very similar operation, but this time using decipher from `createDecipheriv()` function.